WPVI-TV: Cable and satellite carriage

 Outside of the Philadelphia market in central New Jersey, WPVI is carried on Channel 6 on Comcast in the municipalities of Plainsboro, South Brunswick, Monroe, Cranbury, Jamesburg, Helmetta, Spotswood and East Brunswick, New Jersey in southern Middlesex County as well as the Monmouth County borough of Roosevelt.
 WPVI moved to channel 38 in the late 1980s (by what was then Storer Cable) and later moved back to channel 6 by Comcast in the late 1990s.
 WPVI is also available on channel 6 on all Comcast systems in Ocean County as well as in Lambertville.
 Comcast added WPVI's HD feed to its lineups in Ocean and southern Middlesex counties, Roosevelt and Lambertville on August 22, 2012, on digital channel 906.

 WPVI's Live Well Network subchannel (both in high definition and standard definition) were added to the Comcast's southern Middlesex County system on November 27, 2012 (Live Well had previously been carried on that system through feeds from WPVI's New York City sister station WABC-TV), but have not been mapped into the Comcast digital boxes or DTAs.

 In Plumsted Township, Ocean County, WPVI is carried in lieu of WABC-TV as Plumsted is served by Comcast's Garden State system (based out of Mount Holly, Burlington County) which does not carry any New York City stations.

-Cablevision also carries WPVI on channel 6 on its southern Monmouth County system.
+Optimum also carries WPVI on channel 6 on its southern Monmouth County system.
 Both Comcast and Cablevision carry WPVI throughout Ocean County.
 Due to a contract dispute with ABC, WPVI was pulled from Cablevision systems in Monmouth, Ocean and Mercer counties on March 7, 2010.
 Verizon FiOS carries WPVI on channel 16 in Ocean County and extreme southern Monmouth County.
 WPVI is also carried by Comcast in New Castle County and portions of Kent County in Delaware.
 As such, WPVI is classified as a significantly viewed station in Warren, Hunterdon, Middlesex, Monmouth and Ocean counties.

 In the Lehigh Valley (most of which is in the Philadelphia market), WPVI is carried by Service Electric, RCN and Blue Ridge Communications.
 The station can be seen in Lancaster County as far west as Elizabethtown and as far north as Tamaqua, McAdoo, Hazleton, and Honesdale (in the Scranton–Wilkes-Barre market).

 WPVI is also carried on cable systems in Elkton and North East in Cecil County, Maryland.
 Atlantic Broadband carries WPVI in Middletown, Delaware, Delaware City, Delaware, and Chesapeake City, Maryland areas as well as the surrounding portions of southern New Castle County and southern Cecil County.
 Atlantic Broadband carries the major network affiliates from Philadelphia and Baltimore on both sides of the state line.